 Homework

 Have a regular place for your child to do homework.
 Use a desk or table in a quiet room.
-Be sure thereīs plenty of light.
+Be sure there's plenty of light.
 Find a regular time for homework.
 You may want to make a rule, "No television until homework is finished."
 During homework time, turn off the TV and radio.

 How To Schedule A Homeschool Day

-1.Set a beginning and ending time.
-2.Schedule a lunch time and any other desired breaks.
-3.Plan the most demanding one-on-one time when younger siblings nap or are occupied.
 4.Coordinate individualized teaching with one child while the other children are working independently or reading.

 Teaching Geography At Home

-Parents can enhance their childīs knowledge of geography by advocating its emphasis in the school curriculum, but learning should not be restricted to the classroom.
+Parents can enhance their child's knowledge of geography by advocating its emphasis in the school curriculum, but learning should not be restricted to the classroom.
 Games, maps, and other activities are informal and easy ways to encourage geographic awareness and lay a solid foundation.

 Reading With Preschoolers